 Concept tables can be a useful method for identifying main ideas.

-The table below shows how for each concept we identify, there can be many synonyms, acronyms, and other like-phrases to be used as possible search terms.
+The table below shows how, for each concept we identify, many synonyms, acronyms, and other like-phrases can be used as possible search terms.
 To construct a thorough search, it's important to think of all the possible ways someone might have expressed an idea in writing.
-Then it will be easier to choose which search terms to use in PubMed.
+Then, choosing which search terms to use in PubMed will be easier.

 E-cigarettes | Smoking Cessation | COPD |